 This is a complex topic that needs some real-world scenarios to help us all better understand it.
 So please keep your questions coming.
-If you don’t see the answers you need, send your own to firstname.lastname@example.org or register for our webcast on Tuesday, May 22 to get your questions answered live.
+If you don’t see the answers you need, send your own to email@example.com or watch our webcast on demand to hear the questions your peers are asking.

 Q. Is the way I’m currently using my ERP system an example of indirect use?

 A. If you are engaging your SAP systems in any way that does not involve human users, there’s a good chance it is an example of indirect use (also known as indirect access).
 All use, whether it’s by humans or by interfaces, bots, EDIs, Internet of Things (IoT) networks, or similar scenarios must be appropriately licensed and documented in your SAP contract.

 SAP defines indirect use as “when people or things use the Digital Core without directly logging into the system.”